top of page

 Breath and Movement as Bridges

-Breath and movement are central in both Tantra and Kundalini, not as techniques to achieve altered states, but as bridges between mind, body, and emotion.
+Breath and movement are central in both Tantra and Kundalini.
+They serve not as techniques to achieve altered states, but as bridges between mind, body, and emotion.

 Conscious breathing supports nervous system regulation and emotional processing.
 Gentle, embodied movement helps integrate energy, release tension, and restore a sense of safety in the body.